Montgomery House Surgery

 Population

-We look after a semi-rural population of around 16,000 patients and dispense to around a quarter of these.
+We look after a semi-rural population of around 17,200 patients and dispense to around 1,650 of them.
 Our list size is increasing due to the rapid expansion of Bicester, once a small market town.

 We and our patients benefit from our town centre position adjacent to the modern Community Hospital, which provides community inpatient beds, x-ray services and several out-patient clinics.
-We are a short walk from Bicester Village and often enjoy a break
+We are a short walk from Bicester Village and the town centre.

 The team

-Our young, friendly, dynamic and resilient medical team consists of 5 partners, 5 associate GPs and ST2/3 trainees.
-We also frequently welcome doctors from the Oxford Sports and Exercise Medicine training program.
-We have 5 fantastic practice nurses, a team of excellent health care assistants, and a cohesive and loyal team of support staff, some of whom have been with the practice for 20+ years!
+Our young, friendly, dynamic medical team consists of three partners, six GPs and ST2/3 trainees.
+We also welcome doctors from the Oxford Sports and Exercise Medicine training program.
+We have expanded our team in recent year to include paramedics, advanced nurse practitioners, pharmacists and pharmacy technicians, specialist practice nurses, physios, social prescribers, mental health workers, a team of excellent health care assistants, and a cohesive and loyal team of support staff, some of whom have been with the practice for 20+ years.
 The happiness and wellbeing of our staff is crucial to us and to the excellent service that we offer our patients.
 We hold regular meetings for the whole practice team, and value feedback and ideas from staff as well as patients.
 We hold twice-yearly social events, which are thoroughly enjoyed by staff (including our trainees) and our families.

 Services

-We provide the complete range of primary care clinics, as well as hosting several outside clinics, for example the community addictions team, eye screening, newborn hearing screening, antenatal clinics, research nurses and a dietician.
-We offer in-house counselling, minor surgery / joint injections and the full complement of family planning services, including IUD and implant insertions.
+We provide the complete range of primary care clinics, as well as hosting several outside clinics, for example the community addictions team, antenatal clinics, and research nurses.
+We offer in-house counselling, joint injections and the full complement of family planning services, including IUD and implant insertions.

 We are committed to maintaining and developing high quality patient care and, as such, are actively involved in NIHR CRN research.

 The proactive care home support service has enabled us to provide an efficient weekly visit to Langford View, a 60-bed care home.
-Dr Ali Law spends a session per week visiting residents there and this is an excellent learning opportunity for our registrars.
+Dr Emma May spends a session per week visiting residents there and this is an excellent learning opportunity for our registrars.

 Training & Education